shakir85/homelab/helm/charts/nfs-persistence/README.md

   ...
 ```

->[!Note]
-> Only a PersistentVolumeClaim will be created.
-The StorageClass must support dynamic provisioning.

 #### Static NFS Provisioning

-To enable static provisioning (i.e., PV + PVC):
+To enable static provisioning (i.e., PV + PVC), set the `nfs` config and ignore/pass an empty string to `storageClassName`:

 ```yaml
 persistence: